hostbuster/mam/README.md

 - **Offline Path**: `OfflineRenderer` calls the same synthesis into an interleaved buffer; `AudioFileWriter` uses ExtAudioFile to emit WAV/AIFF/CAF at 16/24-bit PCM or 32f.
 - **Control & Concurrency**: `SpscCommandQueue` for sample-accurate commands; `JobPool` for parallel offline renders; mixer stage with soft clip.

+### Why this architecture is future‑proof

+- **Node graph with strict RT boundaries**: DSP nodes are side-effect-free and allocation-free in the audio thread, making realtime safe and portable to plugin targets.
+- **Event-first control plane**: All control is expressed as timestamped commands.
+This decouples UI/transport/MIDI from DSP, enabling deterministic offline renders and headless batch.
+- **Param registry + maps**: Strongly-typed params with ranges, names, and smoothing unify validation, documentation, and automation—one source of truth.
+- **Dual-path parity**: Realtime (TransportNode + rolling horizon) and offline (timeline renderer) use the same command semantics, ensuring identical musical outcomes.
+- **Modular build**: Split libraries (`mam_core`, `mam_dsp`, `mam_io`, `mam_render`) allow independent evolution, faster builds, and clean integration points.

 ## Development Path
 - See also `PLAN.md` for the modular upgrade roadmap.